cloudmesh-community/book/chapters/container/docker-hadoop.md

 #### Run Program with Multiple Input Files

-The first run was done pretty quickly (1440 milliseconds took according to the sample result above) because the input file size was small (1,000 lines) and it was a single file.
+The first run was done pretty quickly (1440 milliseconds took according to the previous sample result) because the input file size was small (1,000 lines) and it was a single file.
 We provides more input files with a larger size (2,000 to 10,000 lines).
 Input files are already uploaded to HDFS.
 We simply run the program again with a slight change in the